-The Bayard Rusting LGBT Coaltion (BRC) formed in 2006 In honor of Bayard Rustin - the heart and soul of the black civil rights movement in the Unlighted States.
-He was Martin Luther Kink Jr’s chief organizer, the pioneer of the nonviolent resistance, and the man behind the 1963 March on Washington for Jobs and Freedom, during which Dr. King delivered his momentous and influential “I have a Dream” speech.
+The Bayard Rustin LGBT Coaltion (BRC) formed in 2006 to honor Bayard Rustin – the heart and soul of the Black Civil Rights movement in the United States.
+He was Martin Luther King Jr’s mentor, chief organizer, pioneer of the movement’s nonviolent resistance, and the man behind the 1963 March on Washington for Jobs and Freedom, during which Dr. King delivered his momentous and influential “I have a Dream” speech.

 “Bayard Rustin at news briefing on the Civil Rights March on Washington, 1963″ Source : Library of Congress Prints and Photographic Division